listendev/action/README.md

       # Defaults to the root directory.
       workdir: "."
       # One or more reporting mechanisms (gh-pull-comment,gh-pull-review,gh-pull-check,pro)
+      # Defaults to "gh-pull-comment" when there is no JWT input, to "pro" otherwise.
       reporter: "gh-pull-comment"
       # Addition lstn flags for power users
       lstn_flags: ""